joekariuki/meetminds/README.md

 npm install
 # or
 pnpm install
+# or
+bun install

 # Push database schema
 npm run db:push
+# or
+bun run db:push

 # Run the development server
 npm run dev
+# or
+bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.